Join us for our free webinar

 The annual negotiation of your incurred cost submission will not occur until DFAS is provided a copy of your final Uniform Guidance Audit report.

-Need a Negotiated Fringe and F&A Rate?
+Negotiating a Fringe and F&A Rate

 Here’s what needs to be filed to receive a Negotiated Indirect Cost Rate Agreement (NICRA):